 By any measure, the Grand Canyon is a dog friendly national park!
 Located in northern Arizona, you and your pup are welcome to enjoy all 13 miles of the South Rim Trail trail at the Grand Canyon.
 Skirting the edge of the canyon, the path is easy to navigate, but remember that the high elevation and dry climate can quickly lead to dehydration.
 Even if you’re only planning a short stroll, bring plenty of water and a collapsible bowl.

 Dog friendly Hot Springs National Park in Arkansas may not be on your radar, but if you’re looking for a gorgeous setting with plenty of places to enjoy with your pooch, it should be!
-Popular for the steaming water that seeps from the the lower west slope of Hot Springs Mountain, people have been visiting this location for centuries.
-Bath houses sprung up to allow visitors to take advantage of the “healing waters” and this unique national park protects the geothermic spring water and historic structures of this early resort town.
+Popular for the steaming water that seeps from the lower west slope of Hot Springs Mountain, people have been visiting this location for centuries.
+Bath houses sprung up to allow visitors to take advantage of the “healing waters” and this unique national park protects the geothermic spring water and historic structures of the early resort town.

 Your dog is welcome to join you for a half-mile stroll down Bathhouse Row and along the Grand Promenade.
 Once you’re warmed up, hit the 26-miles of inter-connected trails flanking the city, many of which were originally created for spa guests who were encouraged to exercise daily to maximize the health benefits of the baths.